cardeapay/stack/docs/srs/srs.md

 ## 2.3.
 User Characteristics
 <a name="2_3_user_characteristics"></a>

-This product is meant for different types of users:

-- **Businesses** that want to receive fiat money payments and trigger smart contracts when payments are made.
-They also want to allow their users to use their credit card instead of cryptocurrencies for specific contract calls.

-- **Developers** can use the `sdk` and `widget` in order to offer our services to their users.

-- **Dapp users** can use our payment `portal` to trigger transactions on the Ethereum Blockchain upon credit card payment.
+Two types of services are offered

+- **Regular Account** Services, allows the owner of the account to make payments with its credit card to trigger Ethereum Smart Contracts.
+This type of user is the **Cardea User**.
+It will most of the time be **Dapp Users**.

+- **Pro Account** Services, allows the owner of the account to create and manage Organizations.
+An Organization can store Contracts, WebApps and Methods informations and can receive credit card payments.
+These users will most likely be **Dapp Owners**.

 ## 2.4.
 Constraints
 <a name="2_4_constraints"></a>

-To use the service in an application, the business should register for an account and fill some specific informations (bank informations, smart contract informations and web application informations).
+To use the service in an application, the Cardea Pro User should create an Organization and fill some specific informations (Bank informations, Contract informations and WebApp informations).

-Users cannot use the portal to make any call they would like, only contracts and methods registered on our plateform can be called.
+Cardea Users cannot use the portal to make any call they would like, only Contracts and Methods registered on our platform can be called.

 ## 2.5.
 Assumption dependencies
 <a name="2_5_assumptions"></a>